w3c-ccg/traceability-vocab/DEVELOPMENT.md

 ## Directory Structure

-The primary focus of this repository is to define schemas which describe Verifiable Credentials which act as a digitally equavalent signed form of a document.
+The primary focus of this repository is to define schemas which describe Verifiable Credentials which act as a digitally equivalent signed form of a document.
 These credentials can be found in the `/docs/openapi/components/schemas/credentials/` directory from the root of this repository.

 In order to use standard re-usable parts for defining RDF classes in credentials, we have a `common` folder located at